nvtkaszpir/quake-logo-wall-light/README.md

 Last picture is copyrighted by [Thunder](https://www.quakeworld.nu/wiki/Thunder)

+Please download and add like on [printables.com/model/1062690-quake-logo-wall-light](https://www.printables.com/model/1062690-quake-logo-wall-light).
+Thanks in advance!

 # Bill of Materials

 Generally you need at least 60 USD to make it without post-processing.